OWASP/www-event-2021-Global-AppSecUSA/pages/trainings.md

 # {{ page.title }}
 <br>

-**Training subject to change based on trainer availability.**
+**Training subject to change based on trainer availability.**<br>
-3-day Training courses will run November 8-10
+3-day Training courses will run November 8-10<br>
-2-day Training courses will run November 9-10
+2-day Training courses will run November 9-10<br>
 1-day Training courses will run November 10 **with the exception of "Threat Modeling: A Master Class" which will be held on Nov.
-9.**
+9.**<br>
+All courses will begin at 9amPT and run until 5pmPT
 {% if site.data.trainings.size > 0 %}
 {% assign trainings = site.data.trainings | sort: 'Title' %}
 {% for trainer in trainings %}